An Integrative Approach to Yoga

 IMG_2735.jpg

 At Yoga Synthesis, we integrate elements from a number of traditions in a creative and diverse approach to Hatha Yoga.
-We acknowledge and apply different facets of the jewel of yoga for the full benefit of each practitioner.
-Yoga offers many traditional practices such as postural routines, breathing techniques, relaxation and meditation, which have been passed down through various schools and teachers.
+We use traditional practices such as postural routines, breathing techniques, relaxation and meditation, which have been passed down through various schools and teachers.

 The main yoga schools we draw inspiration from are listed below, as a way of giving a little background information for those who are interested.